GustavoElizarraras/GustavoElizarraras/README.md

 - Azure and AWS ☁️

 ## 📚 Books I am currently reading:
-- Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems
+- Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems by Aurelien Geron.
-- Learning SQL: Generate, Manipulate, and Retrieve Data
+- Learning SQL: Generate, Manipulate, and Retrieve Data by Alan Beaulieu.
-- Data Science from Scratch
+- Data Science from Scratch by Joel Grus.
-- Practical Statistics for Data Scientist
+- Practical Statistics for Data Scientist by Andrew Bruce, Peter C. Bruce, and Peter Gedeck.

 ### Fun fact about me: 👀
 I am currently leading the initiative "Python for Data Science" in the Google Developer Student Club IPN-UPIITA. 🐍